noirbizarre/flask-restplus/doc/quickstart.rst

 Flask-RESTPlus understands multiple kinds of return values from view methods.
 Similar to Flask, you can return any iterable and it will be converted into a response, including raw Flask response objects.
-Flask-RESTful also support setting the response code and response headers using multiple return values, as shown below:
+Flask-RESTPlus also support setting the response code and response headers using multiple return values, as shown below:

 .. code-block:: python